swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 We propose supporting the following XCTest APIs in Swift Testing:

-- Assertions: `XCTAssert*` and [unconditional failure][] `XCTFail`
+- [Assertions][XCTest Assertions]: `XCTAssert*` and [unconditional failure][] `XCTFail`
 - [Expected failures][], such as `XCTExpectFailure`: marking a Swift Testing issue in this way will generate a runtime warning issue.
-- `XCTAttachment`
+- [`XCTAttachment`][XCTest attachments]
 - [Issue handling traits][]: we will make our best effort to translate issues from XCTest to Swift Testing.
-Note that there are certain issue kinds that are new to Swift Testing and not expressible from XCTest.
+For issue details unique to XCTest, we will include them as a comment when constructing the Swift Testing issue.

-Note that no changes are proposed for the `XCTSkip` API, because they already feature prominently as a test failure to be corrected when thrown in Swift Testing.
+Note that no changes are proposed for the `XCTSkip` API, because they already feature prominently as a test failure when thrown in Swift Testing.

 We also propose highlighting usage of above XCTest APIs in Swift Testing:

 - **Report [runtime warning issues][]** for XCTest API usage in Swift Testing.
-  This **applies to assertion successes AND failures**!
-We want to make sure you can identify opportunities to modernise even if your tests currently pass.
+  This **applies to both assertion failures _and successes_**!
+This notifies you about opportunities to modernise even if your tests currently pass.

-- Opt-in **strict interop mode**, where XCTest API usage will result in `fatalError("Usage of XCTest API in a Swift Testing context is not supported")`.
+- Opt-in **strict interop mode**, where XCTest API usage will result in `fatalError("Usage of XCTest API in a Swift Testing context is unsupported")`.

 Here are some concrete examples: